will2web/Exclusive-Or-Perceptron/Log.md

 -comment code

--Need to read in correct weights from file
+4/8/2025
-4/7/2025
+reading in weights from file

 4/6/2025
 Converted no and yes inputs to zeros and one's, and passed standard-in instance to perceptron function